 The Energy Regulation and Markets Review: Malaysia

-Power generation in Malaysia has historically been reliant on fossil fuel such as cheap regulated natural gas and coal.
-Up to 2010, the country's reliance on natural gas as an energy source steadily increased, and at the end of that year, natural gas accounted for 71,543ktoe2 of the 106,794ktoe of all energy produced nationwide.3 Since then, the increasing local demand for energy supply and rapidly diminishing hydrocarbon resources has instigated a gradual but sure shift in energy sector policies as the country strives to reduce its dependency on fossil fuels and develop its renewable energy market infrastructure.
-In 2014, the Malaysian government awarded the first utility-scale solar project, with an aggregate capacity of 50MW and a 25-year power purchase agreement.4 Since then, the Energy Commission of Malaysia (the Commission) has held two further tenders for large-scale solar (LSS) projects, which were awarded in 2017 and 2019.
-As of 2018, the country's energy grid generation mix has comprised 29.4 per cent natural gas, 45.9 per cent coal, 7.8 per cent fuel oil and diesel, and 16.9 per cent renewable resources, of which 15.7 per cent was comprised of hydropower, the remainder being sourced from biodiesel, geothermal, solar energy, biomass and biogas.5 In 2018, Malaysia announced that it had set a target of 20 per cent renewable energy in its generation mix by 2025.
+Power generation in Malaysia has historically been reliant on fossil fuels such as natural gas and coal.
+Until 2010, the country's reliance on natural gas as an energy source steadily increased, and at the end of that year, natural gas accounted for 71,543ktoe2 of the 106,794ktoe of all energy produced nationwide.3 However, Malaysia is now gradually working towards reducing its dependency on fossil fuels and developing its renewable energy market infrastructure.
+The Energy Commission of Malaysia (the Commission) has, to date, held four tenders for large-scale solar (LSS) projects, in 2016, 2017, 2019 and 2020.
+As of 2018, the country's energy grid generation mix has comprised 29.4 per cent natural gas, 45.9 per cent coal, 7.8 per cent fuel oil and diesel, and 16.9 per cent renewable resources, of which 15.7 per cent was comprised of hydropower, the remainder being sourced from biodiesel, geothermal, solar energy, biomass and biogas.4 In 2018, Malaysia announced that it had set a target of 20 per cent renewable energy in its generation mix by 2025.

 The national electricity utility company, Tenaga Nasional Berhad (TNB), remains the largest power generation company in Malaysia but several other independent power producers operate in Malaysia, such as YTL Power, Genting Sanyen, Malakoff and Edra Global.
 At the time of writing, we understand that the general policy of the government is that foreign equity participation in power generation projects is capped at 49 per cent and that exceptions to this policy will be considered case by case.